 You may also find that using a guest speaker is not as expensive as you may think.
-Some speakers do attract a fee of several hundreds of dollars.
+Some speakers do attract a fee of several hundred dollars.
 However, you may be able to acquire their services at more affordable rates by offering free use of your services or a free promotion for them during the webinar.

 In addition to hiring a guest speaker, you may also want to consider whether you need the help of a professional technician or facilitator.
 These services will normally cost between $75 and $200.

 The cost of hosting a webinar varies greatly.
-The investment you need to make depends on several factors, including whether you already have a professional-grade laptop to use, which software provider you choose and whether you decide to get a guest speaker on board.
+The investment you need to make depends on several factors, including whether you already have a professional-grade laptop, which software provider you choose, and whether you decide to get a guest speaker on board.

 As a guide, you should expect to pay between $3,000 and $5,000 to host a webinar on average.
-Of course, you can spend considerably more or less than this, depending on the size and scope of the event that you are planning.
+Of course, you can spend considerably more or less than this, depending on the size and scope of the event you are planning.
 The most important thing is that you plan carefully so that you can set aside a realistic budget.

 Start today, firstly, by signing up with the webinar software platform MyOwnConference for free!

 Some typical costs associated with hosting a webinar include equipment (e.g., microphone, camera), software (e.g., webinar platform, video editing software), promotional expenses (e.g., social media ads, email marketing), and possibly the cost of hiring additional staff or consultants.